• Skip to primary navigation

 Garnish and Serve.
 Garnish with extra bean sprouts, roasted peanuts, chili flakes, and serve.

 Boom!
 Done!
-Your delicious Pad Thai is ready to serve.
+Your delicious shrimp Pad Thai is ready to serve.
 Look at all those amazing noodles, and all those ingredients.
 So inviting.
 I can't wait to dig into this.
 Grab some bowls!

 Serving Pad Thai from the hot pan